← Home The lineage

 Masters

-Seven voices from the tradition worth meeting before — or alongside — the texts.
+Nineteen voices from the tradition worth meeting before — or alongside — the texts.
 Not hagiographies.
 Profiles for a reader who wants to understand who these people actually were.

 Bodhidharma